 Glass that's perfectly tempered resists scratches even from sharp objects such as razor blades.
 Sometimes during the tempering process, tiny particles of glass that should have been removed first end up fusing onto the glass pane.
 While these are too small to see, they can cause scratches when cleaning the glass tabletop or if another object, such as a plate, slides over it.

 Usually, the tabletop is free from such issues, but it's best to treat the tabletop as any other household glass, protecting it from items that may cause scratches.
 Placemats and coasters help reduce potential scratches.

 Why Choose Tempered Glass

 Besides its ability to resist scratches, tempered glass also holds more weight and is less likely to shatter under minor impacts such as a toddler smacking her hands on top of it.
 A tempered glass topper used to protect a wood side table is also less likely to break or chip if accidentally dropped at an angle onto a rug.
-If a tempered glass tabletop does break, the resulting glass pebbles are far less likely to cause serious injury than if a standard glass table broke into shards.
+If a tempered glass tabletop does break, the resulting glass pebbles are far less likely to cause serious injury than a standard glass table would if it breaks into shards.

 - 55 Glass: Tempered Glass

 - Displays 2 Go: Comparing Tempered Glass and Standard Glass